 The TT is one of the slowest depreciating cars on the market.
 If you buy a two year old car, well specificed for re-sale (like a silver diesel in sport trim) you should get within 5% of what you paid when you sell on!

-Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Audi TT you would aim to buy a 6 year old and you can keep it for some time before needing to worry about a big drop in value.
+Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Audi TT you would aim to buy a 5 year old and sell it before it is 6 years old.

 Diesel Audi TT cars lose most over the first year (from new to 1 year old), so that is the best ‘nearly new’ buy in terms of car for money.